IQ EQ FUND MANAGEMENT IRELAND Ltd Has $493,000 Position in Adobe Inc. (NASDAQ:ADBE)

 Wall Street Analyst Weigh In

 Several equities research analysts recently weighed in on ADBE shares.
-Bank of America cut shares of Adobe from a “buy” rating to a “neutral” rating and reduced their target price for the company from $450.00 to $350.00 in a research note on Friday, September 16th.
-Royal Bank of Canada cut their price target on shares of Adobe from $425.00 to $395.00 and set an “outperform” rating for the company in a research note on Wednesday, October 19th.
-UBS Group raised their price target on shares of Adobe from $320.00 to $350.00 in a research note on Monday, December 12th.
-Barclays raised their price target on shares of Adobe from $330.00 to $340.00 in a research note on Friday, December 16th.
-Finally, StockNews.com upgraded shares of Adobe from a “hold” rating to a “buy” rating in a research note on Monday, December 12th.
+Credit Suisse Group reduced their target price on shares of Adobe from $350.00 to $325.00 and set a “neutral” rating for the company in a research note on Wednesday, October 19th.
+Stifel Nicolaus increased their target price on shares of Adobe from $375.00 to $400.00 in a research note on Friday, December 16th.
+Moffett Nathanson started coverage on shares of Adobe in a research note on Thursday, September 22nd.
+They issued a “hold” rating and a $354.00 target price for the company.
+Piper Sandler increased their target price on shares of Adobe from $345.00 to $380.00 and gave the company an “overweight” rating in a research note on Friday, December 16th.
+Finally, Cowen reduced their target price on shares of Adobe from $520.00 to $400.00 and set an “outperform” rating for the company in a research note on Friday, September 16th.
 Fourteen investment analysts have rated the stock with a hold rating and fourteen have given a buy rating to the stock.
 According to MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average target price of $413.88.

 Adobe Company Profile